Arithmetic of fuzzy numbers and intervals -- a new perspective with examples

 and hence

 \end{example} \end{subsubsection} \end{subsection}

 \begin{section}{$\Fth^{-1}$ - reversing the point of view}

-Especially in the case when fuzzy intervals are actively designed to model an economic situation to begin with as in management science, as opposed to being an expression of uncertainty in measurement of the outcome of an experiment in a natural science, it is probably more natural and certainly more straightforward for computation to start with the right-hand sides of equations \eqref{changeview1} and \eqref{changeview2} as primary from the very outset.
-Therefore we propose to adopt the following definition, and associated terminology: \begin{definition} We understand a fuzzy (generalized) interval with \textbf{\textit{fuzzy endpoints}} $a_d(\cdot),a_u(\cdot)$ to be an ordered pair of functions in shorthand denoted by $A^*:=[a_{d}(\cdot),a_{u}(\cdot)]$ such that: \begin{itemize} \item[(1)] $a_d(\cdot):[0,1]\mapsto\R$ is increasing and left-continuous \item[(2)] $a_u(\cdot):[0,1]\mapsto\R$ is decreasing, right-continuous \end{itemize} Furthermore we demand in consistence with \textit{Definition 2(2)} and \textit{Remark~\ref{invsemicont}}: \begin{itemize} \item[(1')] $\lim_{\alpha\to{0^+}}a_d(\alpha)=a_d(0)$ \item[(2')] $\lim_{\alpha\to{1^-}}a_u(\alpha)=a_u(1)$ \end{itemize}
+Especially in the case when fuzzy intervals are actively designed to model an economic situation to begin with as in management science, as opposed to being an expression of uncertainty in measurement of the outcome of an experiment in a natural science, it is obviously more natural and certainly more straightforward for computation to start with the right-hand sides of equations \eqref{geninvinf} and \eqref{geninvsup} as primary from the very outset.

+This leads to the so-called parametric representation of fuzzy intervals as suggested by R. Goetschel and W. Voxmann in~\cite{GV83} and~\cite{GV86}, and which has been predominant in the recent literature.